 A wealthy couple hires their cousin to be the surrogate for the child they are unable to have on their own, but chaos ensues when the woman holds the baby hostage for ransom.
 In this ...
 See full summary »

 Three fraternal bank robbers languishing in jail, discover a profitable (if not dodgy) way to spend their time.
 Crime can most certainly pay, if you "know wot I mean?"
 However when sex and ...
 See full summary »

 Ashes is the story of a young Indo-American man who struggles in the inner city of New York to support himself and his mentally ill older brother.
 When a group of small time Indian ...
 See full summary »

 Inspired by a series of actual racial hazing incidents, 'Followers' focuses on three friends who want to pledge an exclusive fraternity.
 The friendship disintegrates when one of the friends...
 See full summary »

 Wound tight and cocky, Jimmy Starks is a smooth-talking salesman certain he's on the verge of a big break.
 Even when his car stalls in the middle of nowhere, a roadside soothsayer assures him a windfall is on its way.
 But although Jimmy should be happy when his boss suddenly agrees to financially back his business venture, he starts to become paranoid instead.
 As his girlfriend Deirdre and his best friend/ business partner Ed watch him slowly come unwound, Jimmy wonders if a past betrayal of his friend, newly paroled Vince, could be catching up to him.
-And, as the weather turns cold, Jimmy can't help but fear the mysterious seer's other prediction... that they'll be no tomorrow after the first snow.
-Written by
+And, as the weather turns cold, Jimmy can't help but fear the mysterious seer's other prediction... that there'll be no tomorrow after the first snow.

 24 of 27 people found this review helpful.

 Was this review helpful to you?